Zoom-to-Inpaint: Image Inpainting with High-Frequency Details: Introduction

-Recent neural network architectures for image inpainting consist of a coarse network that first generates a coarsely filled-in result, and a refinement network that corrects and refines the coarse output for better quality \cite{yi2020contextual, yu2018generative, yu2019free}.
-In this paper, with the goal of generating more realistic high frequency details, we propose to refine after \textit{zooming in}, therefore refining the image at a resolution higher than the target resolution.
-This approach effectively reduces the spectral bias at the desired resolution and injects more high frequency details into the resulting image.
+Recent neural network architectures for image inpainting consist of (i) a coarse network that first generates a coarsely filled-in result, and (ii) a refinement network that corrects and refines the coarse output for better quality \cite{yi2020contextual, yu2018generative, yu2019free}.
+In this paper, with the goal of generating more realistic high-frequency details, we propose to refine after \textit{zooming in}, therefore refining the image at a resolution higher than the target resolution.
+This allows the refinement network to correct local irregularities at a finer level and to learn from high-resolution (HR) labels, thus effectively reducing the spectral bias at the desired resolution and injecting more high-frequency details into the resulting image.
 We show that adding a simple bicubic upsampling component between the coarse and refinement networks improves inpainting results, and using a super-resolution (SR) network to upscale the intermediate result improves the results even further.
-Conventional convolutional neural networks (CNNs) for image and video restoration tend to reduce the size of the image (as in multi-scale architectures \cite{kim2019fisr, nah2017deep}), or feature map (eg. U-Net \cite{ronneberger2015unet}), to increase the receptive field of the network.
-However, the benefits of going \textit{above} the target resolution have not been previously explored.

-Increasing the image resolution, that is \textit{zooming in}, allows the refinement network to correct local irregularities at a finer level and to learn from high-resolution (HR) labels.
-However, the HR refinement network can be more difficult to train than low-resolution (LR) refinement network due to a larger mask and more missing pixels in the HR input.
-We overcome this difficulty by a \textit{progressive learning strategy}, where the framework is first trained on smaller masks before training on larger masks that may span the entire image.
-Moreover, to further enhance the high frequency details, we use an additional gradient loss \cite{eigen2015predicting} that minimizes the image gradients of the difference between the prediction and the ground truth.
-We believe that these fundamental strategies can benefit any existing inpainting network.
+Furthermore, as an HR refinement network can be more difficult to train than a low-resolution (LR) refinement network due to a larger mask and more missing pixels in the HR input, we propose a novel \textit{progressive learning strategy} for inpainting, where the size of masks is increased as training progresses and the framework is trained on larger masks at a later training stage.
+Moreover, to further enhance the high-frequency details, we propose to use an additional gradient loss \cite{eigen2015predicting} that minimizes the gradients of the difference between the prediction and the ground truth.
+We believe that these three fundamental strategies can benefit any existing inpainting network.